pymupdf/PyMuPDF/docs/tools.rst

       *(New in version 1.16.0)*

-      Return all stored MuPDF messages as a string with interspersed *\n*.
+      Return all stored MuPDF messages as a string with interspersed line-breaks.

       :arg bool reset: *(new in version 1.16.7)* whether to automatically empty the store.